One chequing account for everything? You never know what you can afford to spend or save. Here's how to build a simple system that makes it clear.

 I have some version of this conversation almost every week.

-The details change - sometimes it's a grad student, sometimes a young couple, sometimes a self-employed consultant - but the pattern is the same.
+The details change - sometimes it's a grad student, sometimes a newlywed, sometimes a self-employed consultant - but the pattern is the same.

 Smart, motivated Muslims who want to do well with their money and have the right instincts about it.